kurtpeters/calico/README.md

 Thats where calico.js comes in.
 This lightweight library provides constructive functionality mixin after mixin. calico introduces fusion properties.
 What is a fused property?
 When a mixin is added during extension, it acts as a parent, but instead of being overwritten by child properties, they become channeled into a hybrid instance.

-> **Note:** Backbone’s native extension functionality is intact.
-Instead of a parents prototype chain becoming fused, a mixin record is kept and applied to the new instance.

 __For example, when I create mixins to adopt specific patterns …__
 ```javascript
 var createTypeMixin = {